Blog: How Tos

 There is no doubt in my mind and clearly in the minds of tech giants that blockchain, although still in it’s infancy, will be the next big thing.
 But like any other technology, there needs to be testing to ensure the security of its implementation.
 Today, if you go on and try to find a detailed guide for securing your blockchain application and infrastructure, you will find a whole lot of nothing useful.

-So, welcome to my guide on Blockchain Implementation Hardening.
+So, welcome to my guide on blockchain security: Blockchain Implementation Hardening.

 This diagram describes a simple blockchain implementation, its infrastructure and user applications:

 The main idea behind blockchain Technology is to provide security and redundancy through consensus to the applications in which it hosts.
 For example, if a blockchain is hosting a banking application and a node is hit with a DDoS, all other nodes would keep the application running.